smolfiddle/CompactVault/TECHNICAL_ARCHITECTURE.md

 -   **`RequestHandler`**: This is the core of the web server.
 It inherits from `BaseHTTPRequestHandler` and is responsible for:
     -   **Routing**: A simple regex-based router maps API endpoints (e.g., `/api/projects`, `/api/assets/{id}`) to their corresponding handler methods within the class.
-    -   **Authentication**: Implements Basic Authentication to protect the vault.
+    -   **Authentication & Security**: Implements Basic Authentication to protect the vault.
 The password is read from the `COMPACTVAULT_PASSWORD` environment variable.
+A per-IP rate limiter is also used to prevent abuse, while allowing legitimate bursts of requests during operations like file uploads.
     -   **Request Handling**: Contains methods for handling GET, POST, and DELETE requests for all API endpoints.
     -   **Response Compression**: Compresses responses with Gzip where appropriate to reduce bandwidth.

 -   **`CompactVaultManager`**: This class acts as the data and logic layer, abstracting all database operations away from the `RequestHandler`.
 It manages the SQLite connection, schema creation, and all business logic for creating, retrieving, and managing projects, collections, and assets.
+Its responsibilities include:
+    -   **Asset Previews:** The manager can generate previews for various asset types.
+For text-based files (including source code), it reads the content for in-browser display.
+For other types like images and video, it provides metadata for the frontend to render the appropriate preview element.
+    -   **Natural Sorting of Assets:** To ensure an intuitive user experience, asset sorting is handled entirely by the backend.
+When a collection is requested, the manager first retrieves the complete list of asset filenames for that collection.
+It then sorts this list in memory using a natural sort algorithm (correctly handling numbers embedded in text) before paginating and returning the requested page of results.
+This guarantees a consistent and correct sort order across the entire dataset, which would be impossible to achieve with client-side sorting on paginated data.

 ## 3. Database Design (SQLite)